Carpenter Ant Control in Chicagoland, the Greater Rockford Region and Southern Wisconsin

 Habitat

-Carpenter ants are the most common property pest in the Midwest.
+Carpenter ants are amongst the most common property pest in the Midwest.
 Home and business owners are far more likely to face an invasion of carpenter ants than termites.

 Carpenter ants get their name because they excavate wood in order to build their nests, leaving hollowed-out tunnels.
 These colonies require a constant source of water to survive, and are often found in wet, decayed wood such as dead limbs and tree stumps.
 Inside, they can be found in overly wet, poorly ventilated spaces such as crawl spaces or attics.
 While carpenter ants don’t eat wood, their excavations pose a property threat, making ant control imperative.
 In the spring, winged reproductive ants called swarmers fly out to start new colonies.